Synergistic Small Worlds that Drive Technological Sophistication: Methods

 \subsection{Synergy score}

-Since the seminal paper of Claude Shannon in 1948 \cite{shannon_mathematical_1948}, information theory has evolved substantially, spanning beyond the study of communication.
-It has become a powerful tool to quantify interdependencies between variables in many complex systems like the ecology \cite{ulanowicz_information_2001}, financial markets \cite{zhou_applications_2013}, the brain \cite{dimitrov_information_2011} and thermodynamics \cite{parrondo_thermodynamics_2015}.
 Shannon entropy measures the variability of a system in a given state-space.
 Leveraging this concept, Shannon proposed a measure of dependence between two variables, commonly known as mutual information.
 The ability to assess the variability of a system--and the interdependency among its variables--made information theory ideal for the empirical study of complex systems.
 We adapt these concepts and tools to quantify the interdependencies between an industry's inputs through a synergy score.